Nitin-Chandru/Nitin-Chandru/README.md

 and less emphasis on model complexity.

-That is intentional.

-I treat algorithms as components of products — not the product itself.
+I treat algorithms as components of products - not the product itself.

 ---